nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Cons: It doesn't conform to the principle of **Single Responsibility Principle**.

-**Aspect: Preventing Commands Within a Review Session**
+**Aspect: Preventing Using A Set of Commands Within a Review Session**

 * Alternative 1 (Current Choice): Restricting Users with a Subset of Commands

     * Pros:
         - Increased safety: A limited set of commands reduces the risk of unintended actions, making the review session safer for users.

     * Cons:
         - Limited flexibility: Users may feel constrained if they need to perform specific actions that are not allowed within the review session.